sean0x42/riverrats.com.au/README.md

 # riverrats.com.au

-A commissioned website for the River Rats Poker League.
+This is a commissioned Rails webapp for the River Rats Poker League, operating throughout the Mid-North Coast (Australia).